 Given the diversity of proposals for changing this Resolution, the meeting agreed to create an ad-hoc group under the leadership of Mr Bruce Gracie (Canada), which was tasked to reconcile the proposals into a single document.
 The ad-hoc brought back the proposal for consideration to the meeting and committee 3 after some discussions agreed to the revision of Resolution 22.

-In the interest of finding consensus, Saudi Arabia did not insist on their proposal instructs TSB Director 4 “to report the experience in the implementation of the A-series Recommendations for consideration by ITU membership and to provide assistance, including to provide editors when it deems appropriate, in the development process of ITU-T A-series Recommendation(s);” to be included in revised Resolution 22, however, this delegation requested to put a statement in the final report of Committee 3 to be discussed at the Plenary of the Assembly.

 Plenary is requested to approve draft revised Resolution 22 as found in Document 94.

 Resolution 31 - Admission of entities or organizations to participate as Associates in the work of ITU-T